 “By building support for stablecoins into the protocol, Celo is addressing a key use case at mainnet launch.
 From day one, wallet users will be able to transact easily on Celo.
 It’s exciting to see how the cLabs team aligned their early technical and protocol decisions with the mission of driving financial inclusion.” —Aaron Henshaw, CTO and Cofounder of Bison Trails

-The main participants in Celo’s network economy are validators, validator groups, Celo Gold holders, and full node operators.
+The main participants in Celo’s network economy are validators, validator groups, CELO holders, and full node operators.

-Celo’s active set is initially capped at 100 validators, with plans to scale to millions of validators over time.
-A validator is a Celo account that has a minimum of 10,000 locked Celo Gold, which is at risk for slashing, and is registered on the network as a “validator.”
+Celo’s active set is currently capped at 110 validators, with plans to scale to millions of validators over time.
+A validator is a Celo account that has a minimum of 10,000 locked CELO, which is at risk for slashing, and is registered on the network as a “validator.”
 This account must spin up a Validator node in order to perform work on the blockchain.
 Validators must be elected to the active set to be eligible for the reward.

 Validator groups were created to help bridge the information gap between validators and token holders.
 The cLabs team’s intention is that a validator group will do the necessary due diligence before allowing a validator into their group, so a token holder needs only trust the group.
 In addition, the group is responsible for campaigning for votes from token holders allowing the validators to focus on ensuring the security of the Validator node itself.